Agents…Have you Googled yourself lately?

-When you google yourself, you may find a few things that are either outdated, inaccurate or don’t make your look your very best.
-This could range from that outdated “glamour shots” pic from your first year in real estate to brokerage that you no longer work for or an old phone number.
+When you google yourself, you may find a few things that are either outdated, inaccurate or just don’t make you look your very best.
+This could range from that outdated “glamour shots” pic from your first year in real estate to a brokerage that you no longer work for or an old phone number.

 Ask for testimonials and reviews.

 A great profile goes a long way, but nothing makes you stand out from the crowd like glowing reviews from your past clients.
 Websites like Zillow make it easy to request reviews, but we would recommend sending your clients an email asking them to add the same testimonial to at least three sites — Zillow, Trulia, and your Facebook business page.
 You can also add the testimonial to your website.

 Now that 99% of everyone you meet owns a smartphone, the old business cards are obsolete.
 See what your new Web 2.0 Business Card should look like in this article by Brad Andersohn.

 Editor’s note: This article was created by Kerry Lucasse, Agent/Owner at eXp Realty.
 Information deemed reliable but is subject to change.

 At Building Better Agents, we are dedicated to helping agents build successful real estate careers.
 We help agents develop a plan, build a database, and work smarter to uncover the keys to success as a real estate agent.
 All without cold calling, door knocking, and chasing expired listings.
 Building Better Agents Leaders Kerry Lucasse and Kary Perry are proud to be agents with eXp Realty.